AntonPochernikov/osg/README.md

 ## Old school games

-This repo is made for testing react&redux API building simple old school games.
+This repo is made for testing React-Redux and other stuff building simple old school games.